L-JAZZ/andriod_final/README.md

 4. User profile
 Here users can see and modify all information they entered in the registration.

-Note: Additional functionality will be added for both guide and tourist.
+Note: Full functionality of user wont be available if you created account without image such functions like chat, comments wont work.
+Will be fixed in next updates